All the equipment here is what I use or have heard other students comment favourably on.

 Minor headache: The 15 ml test tubes.
 The Soil Food Web school specifies they should have 1ml graduations, and the typical procedure is to use a 1ml/1g sample of compost or soil.

-Now, for the life of me I could not find test tubes that start with the 1ml graduation.
+I could not find test tubes that start with the 1ml graduation.
 Whilst the markings are in 1ml steps, they typically start with 2ml.

 No trouble though, you can adjust use a 2ml sample and adjust your dilutions, and/or use a precision pocket weighing scale to consistently enter 1g/ml of your sample.